Authentication#

 Organization membership#

 Organizations represent the contractual partners of Skalio.
 They own and are responsible for all data of their users.
-Before a person can use a product or service, he must join an organization.
+Before a person can use a product or service, they must join an organization.

 List of issued tokens#